seek-oss/skuba/docs/deep-dives/pnpm.md

 13. Modify your `.buildkite/pipeline.yml` plugins

-    As our application now contains a `.npmrc` file in our `workdir`, we now also need to also change the mount path in our buildkite plugins.
+    As our application now contains a `.npmrc` file in our `workdir`, we now also need to also change the mount path of our auth token `.npmrc` file in our buildkite plugins.
 We will also be exchanging the `yarn.lock` file for `pnpm-lock.yaml`

     ```diff
       seek-oss/private-npm#v1.2.0: